RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/break-monolith-apart1.md

 ![Overview link]({% image_path inventory-route-link.png %})

-> `NOTE`: If you get a '404 Not Found' error, just reload the page a few times until the Inventory UI appears.
+> NOTE: If you get a '404 Not Found' error, just reload the page a few times until the Inventory UI appears.
 This is due to a lack of health check which you are about to fix!

 You can also access the application through the link on the `Project Status` page.